3fs/k8s-workshop-episode-2/01_basic_objects/README.md

 After successful import of certificate Secret object, we can create Ingress object to expose service to Internet.

-To expose the service to the Internet edit hostnames in `ingress.yaml` to include `$CODE` (e.g.
+To expose the service to the Internet edit hostname in `ingress.yaml` to include `$CODE` (e.g.
 `cranky-hippo.k8s.3fs.si`).
 To edit file you can use included `vim` or `nano` editors (quick guide how to use them is